 The definition of runup gauges is similar to the definition of fixed point output.
-The user needs to specify the number of runup gauges using the nrugauge keyword in params.txt, immediately followed by one line per runup gauge location describing the coordinates of the initial location of the runup gauge, as well as (optionally) a name for the runup gauge.
+The user needs to specify the number of runup gauges using the nrugauge keyword in params.txt, immediately followed by one line per runup gauge location describing the coordinates of the initial location of the runup gauge.
 XBeach will subsequently link the initial runup gauge location to the nearest computational cross-shore transect rather than just the nearest computational point.
-If no name is given for the runup gauge, a generic name, e.g., rugau001, will be given to the runup gauge.
 It is also possible for the user to set a minimum depth for determination of the last wet point in the runup gauge (keyword: rugdepth).

 Runup gauges share their selection of output variables with regular point output.
 However, in the case of runup gauges, XBeach will automatically also include the variables xw, yw and zs to the point output variables, if these variables were not specified using the npointvar keyword in params.txt.
-Note that the user should refer to the pointvars.idx output file, which automatically generated, to check the order of output variables for points and runup gauges.
+Note that the user should refer to the pointvars.idx output file to check order of output variables for points and runup gauges.

 An example of a runup gauge input is given below.
 The runup gauge is initially located on the offshore boundary (x = 0.0) and somewhere in the middle of the model domain in y-direction (y = 800.0).
-The name of the runup guage is "transect1".
 The runup gauge will display standard output variables (xw, yw and zs, as well as any output variables specified by the npointvar keyword).

-'''

-nrugauge = 1
+nrugauge = 1 0.
+800.

-0. 800. transect1

-'''

-4.17.2 Output times
+4.13.2 Output times